Below are some of the online stores that sell vegan and cruelty free products in Japan.

 On the Facebook page IHERB, Japan LOVES you!, members post current sale discounts.

-You can also add a 5% discount on top of sale discounts- their page says “New or current iHerb customers will get an instant 5% discount off their current order by typing it at iHerb check out page.
-In return, you will get 5% rewards credit from any order placed using your rewards code.
-And 10% credit if they shop iHerb house brands.”
-It seems you can only use another person’s discount code once, but you can use a different person’s discount code each time you place an order.
+You can also add a separate 5% discount by using another customer’s code- their page says “New or current iHerb customers will get an instant 5% discount off their current order by typing it at iHerb check out page. ” It seems you can only use another person’s discount code once, but you can use a different person’s discount code each time you place an order.

 The prices can be significantly cheaper than stores because they don’t add on the retail markup that brick-and-mortar shops have.